alexrobincrabbe/Wordwell/README.md

 ## Business Goals

-The business goals of wordwell are:
+The business goals of Wordwell are:

 - Provide a game to engage visitors of the website
 - Provide a platform for visitors to interact with other players